Low-Rank Approximation and Completion of Positive Tensors: Randomized Algorithm for Decompositions and Approximations

-Define the oracle parameters to be any $\Theta^* \in \arg\min \big\{R(\Theta)\ \big|\ \Theta \in \Omega \big\}$.
+Define the oracle parameters to be any $\Theta^* \in \arg\min \{R(\Theta)\ |\ \Theta \in \Omega\}$.
 Below, we provide a relationship between a squared error function involving $\Theta^*$ and the loss function (\ref{eqn:nonconvex}).
-This relationship will serve as useful machinery for proving a number of subsequent results.
+This relationship will serve as useful machinery for proving subsequent results.